thriveweb/great-start-elc/content/enrolmentsPages/enrolling-at-a-great-start-early-learning-centre.md

         ‘New Request’ and the ‘Add Waitlist Details’ screen will appear.
 Follows steps and press save to add child’s name to centre waitlist.
 The centre will be in contact once a position is available.
-Once you are offered a place at the centre you will complete an enrolment form for each child.
+Once you are offered a place at the centre via QK Enrol, you will complete an enrolment form for each child.
 We will contact you to arrange suitable times for you and your child to undertake orientation at the centre.
       title: Add Your Booking Request To The Waitlist
 enrolBanner:
   buttonLinkTo: 'https://www.qkenhanced.com.au/webui/Account/Embeddable/?databaseId=5583'